Update: HEERF Fund

-- The disruption that placed some students in a situation where they could not get home.
-Thus creating a situation where some needed to continue to reside in our dorms or find other temporary lodging until travel restrictions are lifted.
+- The disruption placed some students in a situation where they could not get home.
+Thus creating a situation where some needed to continue to reside in our dorms or find other temporary lodgings until travel restrictions are lifted.

 - The additional living expenses that some students experienced because of the disruption of family support systems.

 Having identified the eligible students, and observing that all PIU students were impacted in a variety of ways by the interruption of, and changes to, their education at Pacific Islands University, the PIU Administration decided that the best way to distribute the funds was to simply divide the grant of $60,220 equally among the forty-nine eligible students.
 Our Business Office cut checks for $1,228.98 for each eligible student.
 All checks have been distributed.